plgd-dev/doc/content/en/docs/README.md

 The device-to-hub communication represents a unique challenge for engineers because there has never been a historical need for engineers to become knowledgeable in both embedded systems and cloud-native application development.

-Our proposed solution to this problem is to emulate a container runtime interface (CRI) architecture and embody Conway’s law to establish a loose coupling between the "IoT code" (CoAP / IoTivity) and the portions of the system that are much more familiar to the cloud developers.
+Our proposed solution to this problem is to emulate a container runtime interface (CRI) architecture and embody Conway's law to establish a loose coupling between the "IoT code" (CoAP / IoTivity) and the portions of the system that are much more familiar to the cloud developers.

 ## IoT Challenges